 Finding the relevant and right participants to engage in your qualitative research activities is no small feat.
-Academy Xi's Eric Lutley posed a bunch of questions to Dovetail's User Research Lead Jess Nichols about how researchers should leverage as many sources as possible to achieve this, being aware of potential biases within each of these sources.
+Academy Xi's Eric Lutley posed a bunch of questions to User Research Leader Jess Nichols about how researchers should leverage as many sources as possible to achieve this, being aware of potential biases within each of these sources.

 Finding participants and patterns in conversations

 Eric: Is there a right number in how many people you need to go out and research?

 Jess: That's the million-dollar question.
 The number of conversations needed to build confidence primarily depends on the methodology you use and the different research segments.
 Nielsen Norman Group suggests testing with five users in discussions with a usability focus.
 For exploratory research, like interviews, I aim for eight to 10 participants per segment.
 This number ensures you can identify patterns, similarities, or differences in your participants' responses and allow you to dive deeper into nuances you may discover during research.